-Access to the agency is controlled by optical scanning.

-Access to the agency is controlled by building sign in log.

-Access to the agency is controlled by admittance from security guard.

-NOTE: Please select the statement(s) that best describe how you manage visitor access and deleted the statement(s) that do not apply.

-Visitor access to the agency is controlled by visitor sign in log.

-Visitor access to the agency is controlled by security guard.

 Visitor access to the agency is controlled by requirement that all visitors be accompanied by employed agency associate.

-NOTE: Please select the statement(s) that best describe how protected health information is secured and delete the statement(s) that do not apply.

-All protected health information must be stored in a locked file cabinet overnight.

-All protected health information must be stored in a locked desk overnight.

-All protected health information must be stored in a locked office overnight.

-All protected health information must be stored in a locked briefcase or locked computer bag overnight.

 All protected health information must be secured when not in use for more than 30 minutes.
 Documents must be placed in desk drawer, file cabinet, or folder to protect unauthorized access of protected health information.

 In situations where mail may be handled by various agency associates, mail should be forwarded to the address unopened.
 For mail that is not addressed to a specific individual, if the opened mail contains protected information, it should be placed in a folder or larger envelope for routing to the correct area.

-NOTE: Please select the statement that best describes your document destruction policy and delete the statement that does not apply.

 All documents containing protected information should be appropriately destroyed after meeting retention guidelines.
 Destruction of documents will occur by on-site shredding.

-All documents containing protected information should be appropriately destroyed after meeting retention guidelines.
-Destruction of documents will occur by placement in designated bins for shredding vendor.

-All documents containing protected information should be appropriately destroyed after meeting retention guidelines.
-Destruction of documents will occur by use of a formal incineration service.

-NOTE: Please select all the statement(s) that best describe safeguards in place at your agency.

 All documents are to be retrieved from printers, copiers, and facsimile machines as promptly as possible.

-Any faxes of data containing personal information must be placed in a sealed envelope or folder for delivery to designated associate.

 All documents that contain personal information requiring transport must be placed in a sealed envelope, sealing briefcase, locking box or other sealed container prior to the transport of the information.

-All outgoing agency mail in a window envelope must be reviewed to verify that only name and address are displayed in window.

 All agency mobile devices (such as cell phones, smartphones, BlackBerry devices or laptops, must be stored out of sight in a locked desk, locked office, or locked cabinet overnight.

 All workstation screens and display monitors that contain protected health information are visibly blocked to agency visitors.